 Gretchen Clark Hammond

-Additionally, Ms. McGlone oversaw Human Resources, including workforce development and training initiatives.
-She received Business First’s 40 Under 40 Award in 2010 for her accomplishments in human services, including her volunteer work and community involvement.
-Her experience in systems-level collaboration and project management, combined with her familiarity with the mental health social service system and child welfare make her a skilled Project Director.
+Ms. McGlone received Business First’s 40 Under 40 Award in 2010 for her accomplishments in human services, including her volunteer work and community involvement.
+Her experience in systems-level collaboration and project management, combined with her familiarity with the mental health social service system and child welfare make her a skilled Project Manager and Director.

 Kathleen Gallant has worked in human services administration and management for more than 10 years.
 She has extensive experience in planning trainings and conferences in a variety of focus areas, including addiction and recovery, trauma, and mental health.